History of Ulaanbaatar: Recent developments

 After the Oyu Tolgoi investment agreement was signed in 2009 the first phase of the Mongolian mining boom started.
 Ulaanbaatar as the capital of the country came to be labelled one of the world's top frontier investment destinations.
 From 2009 to 2012 Ulaanbaatar's position rapidly rose in the investment world.
 Miners and bankers flocked to the city as construction and other sectors boomed.
 In September 2011 Ulaanbaatar was featured on CNNGo TV - the same year Mongolia had the fastest GDP growth in the world at 17.3%.
 Developments in the Mongolian parliament in Ulaanbaatar came to be closely watched by foreign investors.
 The pace of growth slowed after the passing of SEFIL (Strategic Entities Foreign Investment Law) in 2012.
 Although the law was amended in 2013 the pace of growth has yet to return to previous boom levels.
 In the meantime Ulaanbaatar has been steadily increasing its international profile on a political and international relations level.
 Ulaanbaatar has been receiving regular OSCE delegations after Mongolia became a participating state of the Organization of Security and Cooperation in Europe in November 2012.
 In April 2013 Ulaanbaatar (as capital of the country holding presidency) successfully hosted the 7th Ministerial Conference of the Community of Democracies attended by 1,215 delegates from 104 countries.
 Aung San Suu Kyi was one of the attendees.
 It has also hosted the North Korea-Japan talks on abduction issues.
 In November 2013 Ulaanbaatar organized the first Meeting of Women Parliamentarians of Northeast Asian Countries.
 In June 2014 it hosted the first international conference of the Ulaanbaatar Dialogue on Northeast Asian Security.
 In August 2014 Ulaanbaatar hosted the Northeast Asian Mayors' Forum and became sister cities with Beijing.
-In August and September 2014 Ulaanbaatar was visited by both Xi Jinping and Vladimir Putin.
+In August and September 2014 Ulaanbaatar was visited by both General Secretary of the Chinese Communist Party Xi Jinping and President of Russia Vladimir Putin.
 In 2016 Ulaanbaatarwill host the 11th Asia Europe Meeting (ASEM Summit).
 Ulaanbaatar also started hosting international music concerts in large stadiums.
 Michael Learns to Rock, ONYX and the Korean K-pop group T-ara have all performed in Ulaanbaatar.
-Previously only little known Russian pop stars used to come.

 The city has become increasingly Anglophone and English signs are common on streets and billboards.
 Korean culture also has a strong influence in the city as reflected in the numerous Korean businesses in the city center and the adoption of Korean styles among a large number of urban youth.
-Indian Prime Minister Narendra Modi visited Mongolia on 16 May 2015.